treefishuk/treefishuk.github.io/about.md

 Hi!
 I'm jon, a Web Devloper working in Bridgend for a great company called [Comgem](comgem.com).

 Before I joined Comgem I was a Mac guy and built PHP/Wordpress sites.
-I have now joined the darkside and moved to Windows land and use C# and ASP MVC and Webforms on a daily basis.
+I have now joined the darkside and moved to Windows and use C# and ASP MVC and Webforms on a daily basis.

-Having transitioned from Mac to Windows, from PHP to C# and Wordpres to Umbraco I am going to try and write the occasional article to help anyone who has been in a similar position to me, and point people in the direction for useful tools and tips.
+Having transitioned from Mac to Windows, from PHP to C# and Wordpres to Umbraco I am going to try and write the occasional article to help anyone who is in a similar position to me.
+This site will hopefully point people in the direction for useful tools and tips, and may be even provide some of its own.

 ### Projects

 [SQuery](http://treefishuk.github.io/SQuery)
-This is a flat out light weight alternative to JQuery I put together.
+This is a light weight alternative to JQuery I put together.

 ### Skills